jeroenpeeters/thesis/thesis/source/12_stages_of_cd.md

 ## Stage 1: CI in a shared environment

-Systems:
+**Characteristics**
+- Shared between teams
+- Maintenance by system administrators
+- Manual maintenance
+- Static deployment servers

+**Systems**
 - Subversion
 - Jenkins
 - Nexus
 - Sonar
 - Selenium
 - Deployment server

-Tools
+**Tools**
 - Maven
 - Java
 - Custom quality reporting

+**Setup**
+- Setup is done by system administrators

+**Manual steps**
+- Create build jobs, (once for every unit of development)
+- Configure quality reports, (once for every unit of development)
+- Manually maintain configuration of deployment server, (every time server configuration changes)
+- Tester requests deployment of new version (direct communication)
+- Trigger deployment job, (every time a tester requests a new version)
+- Trigger automated tests
+- *this list is incomplete*

+ **Problems**
+- Limited resources per team
+- Doesn't scale beyond N teams
+- Changes/upgrades affect all teams
+- Teams can't install plugins or make changes to the setup
+- Teams can interfere with each other causing difficult to debug and random failures
+- Teams request changes to the infrastructure from the system administrators
+ - Might take considerable amount of time
+ - Request can be denied
+- Changes to deployment server are not repeatable
+- Difficult to go back N versions of the application and server configuration

 ## Stage 2: Automated CD in a distributed environment

-Systems:
+**Systems**
   - Gitlab
   - Jenkins
   - Nexus